 Message from the Ambassador

-Canada has a long and proud history of service in Afghanistan.
-This includes the sacrifices of the brave men and women of the Canadian Armed Forces who served our military mission to assist the Afghan people in their efforts to build a viable, stable, and secure country.
-Our Embassy continues to work tirelessly to ensure that this hard-fought progress is maintained.
+Canada has a long and proud history of service in Afghanistan, including in Kandahar.
+This includes the sacrifices of the men and women of the Canadian Armed Forces and our civilian employees.

 - Date Modified: